kaspth/conventional_extensions/README.md

 end
 ```

-Both the `Post::Cool` and `Post::Mailroom` modules are here immediately loaded (via Zeitwerks file naming conventions) and included.
-More often than not they're never referred to again, so they're practically implicit modules, yet defined explicitly with a fair bit of DSL on top.
+Both `Post::Cool` and `Post::Mailroom` are immediately loaded (via Zeitwerk's file naming conventions) & included.
+Most often these concern modules are never referred to again, so they're practically implicit modules, yet defined with tricky DSL.

 With ConventionalExtensions you'd write this instead: